pragunbhutani/dbt-llm-agent/README.md

 - **Question Answering**: Ask questions about your dbt project in natural language
 - **Documentation Generation**: Automatically generate documentation for missing models
 - **Slack Integration**: Ask questions and receive answers directly in Slack
-- **Chainlit Interface**: Configure settings and chat with the agent through a Chainlit interface
 - **FastAPI Server**: Interact with the agent programmatically via REST API
 - **Postgres with pgvector**: Store model embeddings in Postgres using pgvector (supports Supabase)
 - **dbt Model Selection**: Use dbt's model selection syntax to specify which models to work with